 With ongoing uncertainty surrounding the pandemic, no one knows exactly what returning to the office will look like.
 Some companies will opt to remain fully remote, whilst others will return their entire staff to the workplace.
-The vast majority of organisations however, will fall somewhere in between.
+The vast majority of organizations however, will fall somewhere in between.

 With many companies having already begun a phased return to work, it’s prudent to begin preparing for the return of employees to the physical workplace.
 No one solution will work for every company, but a reintroduction to the office that isn’t phased and well thought-out can be risky and dangerous.
 The following are a few recommendations and considerations for how to safely implement a phased return-to-office plan after Covid-19.